 On the video from Middle Georgia Magazine you could see it in working.

 This time, Pieter himself dug out a lot more, as we planned to build our pantry.

 You can best watch this on YouTube, and use the clickable points that I've inserted and written about, below video.

-You can see the start of the digging and wheeling out, in the beginning, on a nippy cold February day and next the construction of our pantry in progress.
+You can see the start of the digging and wheeling out, in the beginning, on a nippy cold February day (my Birthday) and next the construction of our pantry in progress.

 Having a dirty house, at least downstairs, I only kept up with the extra laundry and also captured our Garden Critters in-between filming Pieter's hard labor.

 Pieter indeed has been a worker bee; all his life and he's done it ALL.

 At the end of the video, you also see at clickable 38:07 after 20 days of labor, the completion of the construction of our pantry.